For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The good thing about this kind of work is that there's loads of variety in the jobs you do.
 You'll get to meet lots of new faces and the money is pretty decent.

-You also won't have to deal with the commitment of a permanent job, and you can choose when you're able to work and when you can't.
+You also won't have to deal with the commitment of a permanent job, and you can choose when you can and can't work.

 The downside of temp work is that you won't be entitled to the same employment rights as part-time workers.